blazingdrummer/BakedModpack/README.md

       - monsoon's persistent formula would be `({stage count} * {difficulty multiplier = 4} * {ending multiplier = 2 (win), 1 (loss), 1.5 (obliteration)}) - {stage count}`
   - (not really a bug?) going to the next stage toggles `noclip` off and takes focus away from the console
 #### Multiplayer-Only
-  - Smokebomb doesn't make Bandit go invisible when playing as client
   - price labels on the modded portions of the Bazaar display as gold rather than lunar coins for clients (e.g. $1 instead of 1 lunar); also affects fuel array chest
   - Scavengers and the Void Fields don't scale back items to compensate for item sharing, resulting in large power spikes for players
     - I'd recommend compensating by only picking up 1 item from the Void Field rewards instead of all of them; a similar approach could be taken with Scavengers, but they are more difficult to balance; maybe try picking up `{# of items}/{# of party members}` items